Honda nailed the styling of its completely redesigned Accord for 2018.

 “…a lot of people will be surprised what a drastic improvement this car [2018 Honda Accord] is…”

-Tom Smith: And it’s called Honda Sensing.
-And now that we have that setup, go ahead with what comes in the Honda Sensing package.
+Tom: And it’s called Honda Sensing.
+And now that we have that set up, go ahead with what comes in the Honda Sensing package.

-Tom Smith: All right now the other thing that you mentioned was the head up display.
+Tom: All right now the other thing that you mentioned was the head-up display.
 Is that on all models or is that just on the top tier models?

 Honda Accord Convenience Tech

-Tom Smith: Okay, and describe to me what the head up display is going to be because I remember when head-up…was it the early 90s or mid-90s when the first head up displays came out?
+Tom: Okay, and describe to me what the head-up display is going to be because I remember when head-up…was it the early 90s or mid-90s when the first head up displays came out?
 They kind of came and went like the technology wasn’t quite right.
-You remember what I’m talking about?
+Do you remember what I’m talking about?

-Tom Smith: But it came and went, but now head up display is making a comeback.
+Tom: But it came and went, but now head-up display is making a comeback.

 “It’s [head-up display] supposed to make it safer so you don’t have to tilt your head all the way down.”